 Quick Answer

-Public affection in China is generally modest.
+Public affection in China is usually modest and low-key.

 The Core Reality (Why This Feels Different)